r1seika/r1seika.github.io/README.md

 1. Create a organization on GitHub.
 2. Create a repository on the organization.
 3. Create a TypeScript app on my PC.
+4. Use ESLint for linting and Prettier for formatting.
+5. Use commitlint to manage Git commit messages.